 Promoted to Consultant Analyst at PA Consulting

-Within a year of re-joining PA I get promoted to Consultant Analyst and spend my time working on PA Venture projects (essentially internally funded startups) defining and designing their web based applications.
-These ventures included: Aegate – a drug authentication company, Adition – a mobile advertising company, Bullcox – a reverse auction site for heavy plant hire and ProcServe – an online procurement company.
+Within a year of rejoining PA I was promoted to Consultant Analyst and started spending more of my time working on PA Venture projects - essentially internally funded startups.
+These included Aegate, a drug authentication company; Adition, a mobile advertising company; Bullcox, a reverse auction site for heavy plant hire; and ProcServe, an online procurement company.

 Twitter is unleashed on the world.
 Not everyone gets it.